pmuellr/cf-node-hello/README.md

 *[example provided in the node docs](http://nodejs.org/api/synopsis.html)*.

 The difference is that the port to use is determined from the environment variable `PORT`.
-See the CloudFoundry doc
+See the Cloud Foundry doc
 *[Cloud Foundry Environment Variables](http://docs.cloudfoundry.com/docs/using/deploying-apps/environment-variable.html)* for more information.